Published on: 25/09/2018

 Dr Kar mentioned Benin as a showcase for institutional triggering.
 By involving several ministries, 100 villages becoming ODF within six months.
 IRC Associate George de Gooijer tells this success story in his blog “Starting rural sanitation in Benin with CLTS: how it became a game-changer”.

 Moving up the sanitation ladder requires institutional handholding, says Dr Kar.
 This becomes easier if you can piggyback on villages where community power already helped to achieve ODF status.
-How this all fits together is the topic of a forthcoming book by Dr Kar called “Scaling up Community Led Total Sanitation: From Village to Nation”, which will be published in January 2019.
+How this all fits together is the topic of a new book by Dr Kar called “Scaling up Community Led Total Sanitation: From Village to Nation”.
 Watch Dr Kar's presentation and see his PowerPoint.

 WaterAid has 20 years experience in hygiene behaviour change and is now focusing on promoting hygiene behaviour change at scale.
 Senior WASH Manager Dr. Om Prasad Gautam provided an overview of what works and doesn’t work in behaviour change:

 Systematic approach and intervention based on emotional drivers (disgust, status, nurture, affiliation)